20 Implementing complex agents

 end

 To better visualise the distribution of traits along with the simulation, we add four new Plots to our interface.
-These are histograms of the values of each trait and settlement, giving us a sense of both convergence or cultural integration and possibly revealing any evolutionary trends caused by trait selection.
-For instance, we would expect high selective pressure for settlements with a higher production rate since it is part of the positive feedback loops we implemented earlier in the first tier.
+These are histograms of the values for each trait and settlement, giving us a sense of both convergence (or cultural integration) and possibly revealing evolutionary trends driven by trait selection.
+For instance, we would expect high selective pressure on settlements with higher production rates, since they are part of the positive feedback loops we implemented earlier in the first tier.

 to go